Charles A.S. Hall

 - Area of Study: Coupled Natural and Human Systems

-- Undergraduate Institute: University of Puerto Rico Mayaguez (Biology)
+- Undergraduate Institution: University of Puerto Rico Mayaguez (Biology)

 - Previous Graduate Study: University of Puerto Rico Mayaguez (Biology )